olpotkin/olpotkin/README.md

 ### Hi there 👋

-Welcome to my GitHub profile.
+Welcome to my GitHub profile!
 I really glad to share main ideas and directions I'm working on:

 #### 🚗 Autonomous Driving